June 18, 2020

 What do you need to include in your COVIDSafe plan?

 Your COVIDSafe plan should set out the measures you’re taking to keep your employees and customers or clients safe.
 This should cover three things:

 > How you intend to keep employees and the public safe on the return to work

-> How you’ll adapt your business now and in the future
+> What you’ll adapt your business now and in the future

 > How you intend to access assistance package.

 You’ll need to update your plan during each step of the return to full economic capacity.